-Standard and Poor's credit rating for Papua New Guinea stands at B- with stable outlook in 2020, Moody's credit rating for PNG was last set at B2 with stable outlook in 2019.
+Standard and Poor's credit rating for Papua New Guinea stands at B- with negative outlook, Moody's credit rating for PNG stands at B2, also with negative outlook.
+Both rating agencies changed the outlook from stable to negative in the second quarter of 2021.